Disputing a transaction

 Cancel a dispute

-If new information comes to light, you can cancel an in-progress dispute from your Brex dashboard.
+If you no longer wish to dispute the transaction, you can cancel any in-progress dispute from your Brex dashboard.

 Note: Once you cancel a dispute, the expense(s) cannot be disputed a second time.